WordPress plugin change record

 Who is affected?

 This matters most when a store recently updated to Stripe Gateway 10.8.3, uses classic checkout, has Adaptive Pricing enabled, uses aggressive cache/CDN JavaScript optimization, or has both WooPayments and WooCommerce Stripe Payment Gateway installed.
-The support thread also described a case where disabling WooPayments restored the Payment Methods section when the standalone Stripe Gateway was the intended processor.

 What should you do?